 12 Electives Offered

-The visiting student electives available for this Program are listed below and are listed on the AAMC Visiting Student Application System (VSAS) website in the 2018-19 catalogue.
+The visiting student electives available for this Program are listed below and are listed on the AAMC Visiting Student Application System (VSAS) website.
 Each elective is approximately four weeks in duration.
 For detailed elective descriptions of the 12 Medicine electives listed below that we offer visiting students, please visit Yale School of Medicine/Medical Education at Yale/Visiting Student Electives.
 See "Program Details" below for Yale elective rotation dates.

 IMED 306: Internal Medicine Allergy and Immunology Elective

 IMED 301: Internal Medicine Medical Intensive Care Elective (MICU)

 IMED 320: Internal Medicine Occupational & Environmental Medicine Elective